Ada-Developers-Academy/core-unit-1/representing-data/tuples.md

 print(f"found: {found}, pos: {pos}")
 ```

+Here, we used the implicit tuple syntax (without parentheses) to package up and return two pieces of data.
+When we assign the result to `found, pos`, Python assigns the returned values in order, so `found` receives the value that was at position 0 in the returned tuple, and `pos` gets the value that was at position 1.

+Parentheses could also be used, but when using tuples to return multiple values, this implicit style is more common.

+This example also shows the most common reason that a tuple might contain a mutable value.
+Functions can return mutable types.
+This function happens to only return immutable values (a boolean and a number), but Python functions can just as easily return mutable values like lists or dictionaries.
+Python handles multiple return values by returning them in a tuple.
+So if one of the return values is mutable, then the tuple will contain a mutable value!

 ## Creating Constants

 Constants are values that are designed to never change and are often used across multiple parts of a program.
 Because tuples are immutable, they are a great candidate for storing several pieces of data that are intended to be read only, never changed.